RuxinZ/HTML-CSS-practice/responsive-layouts/README.md

 ## Day 3 | Enter max-width

+### Notes-03

+Set a `max-width` with a fixed px value for text contents so that they do not expand too wide on the screen.

 ### [Challenge-02](./challenge-02/)

 - At the moment the text goes from left to right across the whole page --> align text of the header and body on the left.
 - Background color of the header should span the entire width of the page.
 - The width of text for both the header and body should stop to increase after reaching a certain point.

+## Day 4 | Extra curricular activities